 Estate Planning Tips

-• Consider talking to a financial advisor about whether a trust is something you might need and who could be a good candidate to act as your trustee.
+- Consider talking to a financial advisor about whether a trust is something you might need and who could be a good candidate to act as your trustee.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• A trust can be a useful tool for estate planning, especially if you have substantial assets to pass on to your heirs.
+- A trust can be a useful tool for estate planning, especially if you have substantial assets to pass on to your heirs.
 But it’s also important to consider what else you might need in your estate plan, starting with a last will and testament.
 A will allows you to specify how you want assets that are not included in a trust to be distributed to your heirs.
-You can discuss how to make a will with an estate planning attorney but there are also several low-cost online will-making software programs you might try.
+You can discuss how to make a will with an estate planning attorney, but there are also several low-cost online will-making software programs you might try.

 Photo credit: ©iStock/Weekend Images Inc., ©iStock/kokouu, ©iStock/SDI Productions